scionproto/scion/doc/manuals/gateway.rst

    .. option:: rpc.client_protocol = "grpc"|"connectrpc"|"all" (Default = "all")

       The rpc protocols that should be attempted when invoking the :program:`control` service.

+   .. option:: rpc.server_protocol = "grpc"|"connectrpc"|"all" (Default = "all")

+      The rpc protocols that should be supported by the :program:`gateway` service.